agnieszkalenart/thesis_erc/README.md

     │   └── extract_opensmile_wav2vec2  # OpenSMILE and Wav2Vec2 audio features
     │   └── extract_wav2vec2            # Wav2Vec2 audio features
     └── ...
+#### Features descriptionx
+    .
+    ├── ...
+    ├── features                        # Directory with the following features:
+    │   ├── extract_bert                # BERT-based text features
+    │   ├── extract_fasttext            # FastText text features
+    │   └── extract_opensmile           # OpenSMILE audio features
+    │   └── extract_opensmile_wav2vec2  # OpenSMILE and Wav2Vec2 audio features
+    │   └── extract_wav2vec2            # Wav2Vec2 audio features
+    └── ...
 Files in the directories that do not have the word 'representation' extract features and with it in the name first extract features and then use a fully connected network to learn a latent representation of these features that is smaller than the original dimension of the features.

-### How to run experiments?
+## How to run experiments?
 1. Install all the required Python packages by:
 ```
 pip install -r requirements.txt
 ```
+2. Download features and put them in the folder 'features'.
-2. To run CMN with DistilBERT and Wav2Vec2 (with mean-pooling) features, run the file 'CMN/train_iemocap.py'.
+3. To run CMN with DistilBERT and Wav2Vec2 (with mean-pooling) features, run the file 'CMN/train_iemocap.py'.
    To run ICON with DistilBERT and Wav2Vec2 (with mean-pooling) features, run the file 'ICON/train_iemocap.py'.

-### How to run experiments with custom features?
+## How to run experiments with custom features?
 To run CMN with custom features:
 1. Change the path to selected features (description in the section below) in 'CMN/IEMOCAP/utils_cmn.py'.
 2. If necessary, change the TEXT_DIM and AUDIO_DIM in 'CMN/IEMOCAP/utils_cmn.py'.